Get Prepared

 Start receiving emergency alerts

 NotifyLA is the City of Los Angeles emergency notification system, and it’s our best way to communicate with you during emergencies and disasters.
-It’s free and easy to sign up!
-Text READY to 888-777 or go to https://emergency.lacity.org/notifyla.
+It’s free and easy to sign up at NotifyLA.org